Florence Mendheim: Undercover work

 Mendheim's surveillance activities began in 1933 (or shortly after), with the establishment of the Nazi government in Germany and the formation of Nazi support organizations in New York.
 Her involvement was primarily with the group Friends of the New Germany and its successor organization the German American Bund.
-Under the assumed identity of Gertrude Mueller, Mendheim attended pro-Nazi meetings and rallies, and eventually accumulated a sizable collection of anti-Semitic propaganda produced locally, nationally, and abroad.
+Under the assumed identity of Gertrude Mueller, Mendheim attended pro-Nazi meetings and rallies, and eventually accumulated a sizable collection of antisemitic propaganda produced locally, nationally, and abroad.
 According to archival documents, Mendheim's purchases of Nazi propaganda and literature were reimbursed by Rabbi Jacob Xenab Cohen of the American Jewish Congress, to whom she submitted regular narrative reports of her activities.
-This collaboration may have been part of the American Jewish Congress' efforts to monitor anti-Semitic violence and to boycott Nazism in the U.S. The records of Mendheim's undercover work, and perhaps the work itself, appears to have ceased by 1939.
+This collaboration may have been part of the American Jewish Congress' efforts to monitor antisemitic violence and to boycott Nazism in the U.S. The records of Mendheim's undercover work, and perhaps the work itself, appears to have ceased by 1939.